staneaurelius/inventory-stream/README.md

 # Building a Streaming Pipeline on Google Cloud Platform

-This repository contains the data and scripts used in [Supertype article](https://supertype.ai/notes/streaming-pipeline-for-warehouse-inventory-management-system) of the same name, with the main contents being:
+This repository contains the data and scripts used in the [Supertype article](https://supertype.ai/notes/streaming-pipeline-for-warehouse-inventory-management-system) with the same name, with the main contents being:

 - Creating a sensor simulation
 - Integrating the simulated sensor into Google Cloud Pub/Sub